Ikeduah/AI_scripture_presentation/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

+## Vercel Blob Setup

+This application uses Vercel Blob for persistent storage of feedback data.
+To set up Vercel Blob, see [VERCEL_BLOB_SETUP.md](./VERCEL_BLOB_SETUP.md) for detailed instructions.

+**Quick Setup:**
+1. Go to your Vercel project dashboard
+2. Navigate to **Storage** → **Create Database** → Select **Blob**
+3. Create and link the blob store to your project
+4. Redeploy your application

+The feedback endpoint will work without Blob (with logging only), but feedback won't persist until Blob is configured.